konveyor/enhancements/enhancements/tackle/pathfinder-tca-integration.md

 This enhancement proposes to have Tackle Application Inventory and Tackle Pathfinder integrate with Tackle Container Advisor for two purposes:

-1. The technology standardization of TCA can be used to take application descriptions and create consistent tags in the Application Inventory
+1. The standardization technology of Tackle Container Advisor can be used to take application descriptions and create consistent tags in the Application Inventory based on the technology used by the application.

-2. The output from TCA can be additional input to the report that Pathfinder generates to determine the disposition of a workload in the cloud by identifying if it is suitable for containerization and if so what container images to choose..
+2. The containerization recommendations from Tackle Container Advisor can be additional input to the report that Pathfinder generates to determine the disposition of a workload in the cloud by identifying if it is suitable for containerization and if so what container images to choose.

 ## Motivation